SYLLABUS: Digital Photo Sketchbook Spring 2017

 While rarely revealing her private intentions, Sherman’s investigations have a compelling relationship to public images, from kitsch (film stills and centerfolds) to art history (Old Masters and Surrealism) to green-screen technology and the latest advances in digital photography.
 Sherman’s exhaustive study of portraiture and self-portraiture—often a playful mixture of camp and horror, heightened by gritty realism—provides a new lens through which to examine societal assumptions surrounding gender and the valuation of concept over style . . .
 Cindy Sherman lives and works in New York. —re Cindy Sherman, PBS

-POST on your blog.
+POST on your Blog & Photography Portfolio Website.

 a) DSLR cameras, diffusers, reflectors, tripods are optional